Qualtrics partners with the DAISY Foundation to honor nurses around the world

 MORE IN THIS SECTION

-Leader and creator of the experience management category, recently announced its new partnership to make it easier for healthcare organizations globally to recognize and celebrate nurses who deliver outstanding care.
+Qualtrics, a leader and creator of experience management, recently announced a new partnership with the DAISY Foundation to make it easier for healthcare organizations globally to recognize and celebrate nurses who deliver outstanding care.

-Helping healthcare organizations improve how they listen to, understand and act on experience data, Qualtrics provides all of its expertise so that medical institutions can more effectively and scalably recognize nurses when they receive positive feedback, creating a culture of empathy, service excellence, and gratitude.
+Helping healthcare organizations improve how they listen to, understand and act on experience data, Qualtrics is using its expertise in the new partnership so medical institutions can more effectively recognize nurses when they receive positive feedback, creating a culture of empathy, service excellence, and gratitude.

 Bonnie Barnes, co-founder of DAISY Foundation, stated: